 Caption Color State Description 1 SIM1 Green Red On Fast blinking SIM1 is active for the cellular connection.
 A SIM1 issue (missing card or PIN not entered).
 2 SIM2 Green Red On Fast blinking SIM2 is active for the cellular connection.
-A SIM2 issue (missing card or PIN not entered). ((:- WiFi Green Green Green Green On Brief off blinks Fast blinking Off AP or STA started successfully.
+A SIM2 issue (missing card or PIN not entered). (((• WiFi Green Green Green Green On Brief off blinks Fast blinking Off AP or STA started successfully.
 Data transmission.
 AP or STA error (configuration, HW or connection).
 AP and STA disabled. ull SIG Green Orange Red On On On Good cellular signal.
 Fair cellular signal.
 Poor cellular signal. ጺ USR Green - The function of this LED is user-defined.
 11 DAT Green Blinking Cellular communication is in progress. ባ PWR Green Green Green On Blinking Fast blinking The router is booting up.
 The router booted up and is ready.
-The router firmware is being updated. ( , X ,) TECH Green Orange On On The active SIM uses 4G technology.
+The router firmware is being updated. " X " TECH Green Orange Red On On On The active SIM uses 5G technology.
+The active SIM uses 4G technology.
 The active SIM uses 3G technology.
 ETH0 ETH1 Green Green On Off Selected 1 Gbps bit rate.
 Selected 100/10 Mbps bit rate.
 ETH0 ETH1 Yellow Yellow Yellow On Brief off blinks Off The network cable is connected.
 Data transmission.
 The network cable is not connected.